+Our team is working with Standard Functional Foods (SFF), a leading manufacturer of snack bars.
+Our project deals with a common request by SFF's clients: to create variety packs with several different flavors.
+To achieve this, SFF has to make each flavor separately and store them in their warehouse until all the requested flavors are completed.
+Since the warehouse is 0.5 miles away, a truck has to transport the work-inprogress (WIP) to the warehouse for storage and then back to the factory for repackaging on Line No. 5.
 Our team is designing a plan to move the No. 5 repackaging line to the warehouse so the WIP has to be moved once.
 This move will save SFF time and labor, creating substantial savings.
 To create a feasible design, our task was primarily logistical.
 Some of the major elements include: electrical power and compressed air required to run the assembly line, adequate space for the line and workers, miscellaneous components and improvements, and a cost-benefit analysis of the move.
 Our goal is to present a thorough report to our sponsor detailing how the relocation will be accomplished and how our project will fiscally benefit SFF.

-Rapid Testing Apparatus for Plastic Film Packaging Specifications
+Rapid Testing Apparatus for Plastic Film Packaging Specifications TEAM MEMBERS:

-William Yates Nicholas Souder Khairul Kamarulzaman
+William Yates Nicholas Souder Khairul Kamarulzaman ADVISERS: